 “Fine.
-Show me and then take the trash and get out,” replied Harry.
+Show me.
+Then take the trash and get out,” replied Harry.

-The man transformed into a bull.
-In a few seconds there was a barbell loaded with 4 plates on each side waiting to be pressed.
-The guy made a fist with both hands and began rotating his wrists, which were cracking intensely.
-He sat on the bench, looked at the ceiling and then stared for 10 more seconds at a poster of Arnold Schwarzenegger.
+In a few minutes, there was a bar loaded with 4 plates on each side.
+The guy made a fist with both hands and began rotating his wrists.
+They were cracking intensely.
+He sat on the bench, looked at the ceiling and then at a poster of Arnold Schwarzenegger.
 Thereupon he cracked his neck and took a dirty little box of mint candies out of his pocket.
-In the box was a small piece of weightlifting chalk.
-After covering his whole palms and fingers in chalk to increase friction against the metal bar, he got on his back, pushed his chest out as much as possible and took a pretty wide grip on the bar.
+The box contained a small piece of weightlifting chalk.
+After covering his whole palms and fingers in chalk, he got on his back, pushed his chest out as much as possible and took a pretty wide grip on the bar.
 He unracked the barbell and did 5 reps with the weight like it was nothing.

-After the lift the man got up, pulled his sagging pants upwards and said: “Do you have something to say to the king of the bench press?
-Talk to me?
-Lost for words?”
+After the lift, the man got up, pulled his sagging pants upwards and said, “Do you have something to say to the king of the bench press?
+Talk to me, bitch.”

 Harry was impressed.
-The guy didn’t fully extend his elbows at the top, but his form was pretty good otherwise.
+The guy didn’t fully extend his elbows at the top, but his form was pretty good nevertheless.
 “He didn’t even warm-up,” thought Harry and felt like a little bitch.
 His ego was completely crushed.
-“Garbage men lift more than me,” was thinking Harry.
+“Garbage men lift more than me,” he thought.

 “Ok.
 I admit that you are super strong.
 Can you teach me,” asked Harry.

 “Hmmm…teach you?
 You have some paper on you?”